*obligatory disclaimer that I am not a doctor or licensed psychologist, and the following information is based on personal experience and research

 - Rest– Don’t guzzle energy drinks to get through your day.
 Take cat naps.
 Prioritize a good night sleep.
 Do things that recharge you.
 Winter is a slower time, and there’s a reason our bodies slow down a little.
 It’s hibernation season.
 Don’t give up and spend the whole day in bed (not too often, anyways) just rest!

 - Remind yourself you control your thoughts — When you notice your brain slipping, or saying mean things about you or others, just notice it, and decide to change the thought.
 Tell yourself things that feel good instead.
-Most of us struggle with a nasty inner monologue, and this can get worse in the winter months, but that inner monologue is ours to edit.
+Many people struggle with a mean inner dialogue, and this can get worse in the winter months, but that inner monologue is ours to edit.
 When you hear your inner critic speaking unkindly, find a way to reframe it.
-For example, if your thoughts are telling you you’re unlovable, remind yourself what you love about yourself, and think of examples in your life that prove you are lovable.
 Your thoughts aren’t facts.
 They’re just there, and you have the power to change them.

 - Connect — Your instinct may to to isolate yourself, but challenge yourself to call or text a friend, or meet up for a walk or a coffee.
 Stay in touch with your friends and family.
 Make them holiday cards, or write them “Thinking of You” letters.
 Have FaceTime dates.
 Make your loved ones a priority, even if it’s easier not to.

-- Take action, however small- Sitting around thinking about how sad you are doesn’t do anything to move past it.
+- Take action, however small- Sitting around thinking about what’s not going your way isn’t going to do anything to move past it.
 Take action, whether it’s just working out, showering, doing your chores, or spending some time on a creative hobby.
 Notice how you feel afterwards, and incorporate more action into your days.

 - Make your bed– Every morning.
 It sets the tone for the day, gives you a little momentum in the direction of productivity, and will help you keep the rest of your space and mind clean as well.